tecknowlegy/open-idea-station/README.md

 ## Authentication and Code Base Organization
   - Written in Ruby and uses JWT for authentication.
   - Uses [Airbnb Ruby Style Guide](https://github.com/airbnb/ruby) for Code Organization

-## Style Checking and Best Practices
-  - Uses ESLINT which was configured to use Airbnb Ruby Style Guide

 ## Usage